 - Schedule each Zoom session on behalf of the proctor.
 All proctors will provide instructors scheduling privileges for their Zoom accounts.
 This feature allows instructors to schedule meetings for the proctor that will be hosted by the proctor.
 All instructors must schedule the sessions through the Zoom website or desktop app and not through the Canvas-Zoom integration in the Canvas course site to which the assessment is connected.
 This recommendation safeguards the privacy of session recordings.
 (Click here for instructions on scheduling the Zoom session on behalf of proctors.)

 - Select “record to the cloud” for every proctored session.

-- Inform the students as soon as possible that exams for the course will be proctored remotely using Zoom and recorded for review.
+- Inform the students as soon as possible that their exam will be proctored remotely using Zoom and recorded for review.

 - Set clear expectations for the students about appropriate behavior during exams, and provide a way for individual students to communicate in advance about specific concerns they may have (internet reliability, potential interruptions, accommodations, etc.).

 - Confirm that the proctor knows the exam procedures.
 (Suggestions for exam procedures follow at the end of this document.)

 - After the exam, review any recordings flagged by a proctor for further attention.

 - If an instructor believes a student violated exam procedures, we recommend that the instructor start by talking to the student about the activity.
 It is possible the student can provide an explanation for their actions that lead to the determination there was no academic dishonesty.
 Evaluating actions on a recorded Zoom session is challenging; the student should have the opportunity to discuss the situation with the instructor.

 - If the student is unable to provide a satisfactory reason for their actions, the instructor should follow the process established for the “Submission of matters to the Executive Committee: 1.
 Reports of possible Academic Offenses.”